paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 Section is based on section 405 of title IV of H.R.
 3750, One Hundredth Congress, as introduced Dec.
 11, 1987, and enacted into law by Pub.
 L. 100–202.

+<a id="section-262-1"></a>
+## § 262–1.
+Prohibition against disclosure of information or knowledge

+In adopting this subchapter, it is the understanding of the Congress that the constitution of the Organization does not require, nor does this subchapter authorize, the disclosure of any information or knowledge in any case in which such disclosure is prohibited by any law of the United States.

+### Statutory Notes

+#### References in Text
+The constitution of the Organization, referred to in text, is the constitution of the United Nations Educational, Scientific, and Cultural Organization, which is set out as a note under [section 287m of this title](./chapter-007-international-bureaus-congresses-etc.md#section-287m).

-<a id="section-263a"></a>
+<a id="section-263"></a>
-## § 263a.
+## § 263.
 Opposition to certain guarantees or investment promotions; independent evaluation of guaranteed investments

 Consistent with the purposes of [section 290k–2 of this title](./chapter-007-international-bureaus-congresses-etc.md#section-290k-2), the Secretary of the Treasury shall—